prasincs/mongodb/README.md

 * bind_ip : The IP address to bind to - leave empty to bind to all addresses (defaults to "")
 * port : The port to run the MongoDB service on (defaults to 27017)
-* replica_set : The name of the replica set this node will be a part of - leave blank to configure without a replica set (defaults to "")
+* replicaSet : The name of the replica set this node will be a part of - leave blank to configure without a replica set (defaults to "")

-> NOTE: Setting the `replica_set` attribute alone will not trigger replica set creation.
-You need to use the `hipsnip_mongodb_replica_set` provider to do that.
+> NOTE: Setting the `replicaSet` attribute alone will not trigger replica set creation.
+You need to use the `hipsnip_mongodb_replicaSet` provider to do that.

 ### Examples